top of page

 Moving to the UK in 1970 to join a Sufi commune, Kip became Bima.
 As handy with a socket wrench as a typewriter, he worked as a mechanic for Landrover disassembling engines.
 This later came in handy when he had to reassemble a boat engine halfway between Brazil and South Africa, during a hurricane, with spare parts he fashioned by hand, using only a Swiss Army knife… saving 7 lives, including his own.

-In his newly adopted homeland of South Africa he wrote and co-starred in his first feature, 1976's Death of a Snowman, also known as Soul Patrol.
-A film that has secured cult status appearing on every definitive Blaxploitation films list.
-In the ’80’s, he threw himself into the countries liberation struggle personally and professionally, with the theme of justice central to a ‘trilogy’ of South African films, tackling the issue in his own never-let's-up, action-driven style.
-In 1997, Director Arthur Penn's last feature, political thriller, INSIDE won Bima the PEN Award for teleplay, and at Cannes 2008 was judged top ten films ever screened during the Directors Fortnight.
-His last film Stander, based on the true tale of conflicted South African cop/bank robber Andre Stander, is a white knuckled moral rampage through peak '70's Apartheid, disguised as a bank robber movie.
+In the 1980s, as the struggle against Apartheid ramped up, Bima dedicated himself personally and professionally to the movement, ultimately creating a trilogy of South African films tackling the theme of justice through different lenses.
+In 1997, his political thriller, INSIDE won Bima the PEN Center USA Award for Best Teleplay and became legendary American new wave Director Arthur Penn's last feature, and judged top ten films ever screened at the Cannes Directors Fortnight.
+His last film Stander, based on the true tale of conflicted South African detective/bank robber Andre Stander, is a white knuckled moral rampage through peak '70's Apartheid, disguised as a bank robber movie.
 Beloved in South Africa (and growing base of fans worldwide) this film is also on it's way to cult status.

 Bima's lifelong love and study of science, history, philosophy, literature, art, music, spirituality, made him a fascinating raconteur that kept rooms of people rapt.
 An incisive intellect he was supremely confident, yet also profoundly humble.
 Above all Bima loved and believed in humanity.
 A week before he passed, attending a dinner surrounded by loving friends old and new, he was in his element, opening hearts and blowing minds.